XTLS/Xray-docs-next/docs/en/config/transports/splithttp.md

 <Badge text="v1.8.17+" type="warning"/>

-If uTLS is not enough, SplitHTTP's TLS can be handled by a browser using [Browser Dialer](../features/browser_dialer.md)
+If uTLS is not enough, XHTTP's TLS can be handled by a browser using [Browser Dialer](../features/browser_dialer.md)

 ## Protocol details